ckeditor/ckeditor4-docs/docs/guide/dev/features/styles/README.md

 ### Choosing the CSS Selectors

-The Stylesheet Parser plugin can be fine-tuned to only take into account the CSS selectors that match the CKEDITOR.config.stylesheetParser_validSelectors configuration value.
+The Stylesheet Parser plugin can be fine-tuned to only take into account the CSS selectors that match the {@linkapi CKEDITOR.config.stylesheetParser_validSelectors CKEDITOR.config.stylesheetParser_validSelectors} configuration value.
 The default regular expression accepts all CSS rules in a form of `element.class`, but you can modify it to refer to a limited set of elements, like in the example below.

 	// Only add rules for <p> and <span> elements. config.stylesheetParser_validSelectors = /\^(p|span)\.\w+/;

 ### Limiting the CSS Selectors

-You can also further customize the Stylesheet Parser plugin by setting the CKEDITOR.config.stylesheetParser_skipSelectors configuration value.
+You can also further customize the Stylesheet Parser plugin by setting the {@linkapi CKEDITOR.config.stylesheetParser_skipSelectors CKEDITOR.config.stylesheetParser_skipSelectors} configuration value.
 The plugin will then ignore the CSS rules that match the regular expression and will not display them in the **Styles** drop-down list nor use them to output the document content.
 The default value excludes all rules for the `<body>` element as well as classes defined for no specific element, but you can modify it to ignore a wider set of elements, like in the example below.

 	// Ignore rules for <body> and <caption> elements, classes starting with "high",
 	// and any class defined for no specific element.